 Our Lead Inflammatory Disease Product Candidate

 We have completed preclinical toxicology testing on PL-8177 and chemistry, controls and manufacturing activities to support Phase 1 studies.
-We anticipate filing an IND application on PL-8177 as early as the second half of calendar 2017, followed by a first-in-man Phase 1 clinical trial for inflammatory bowel diseases.
+We anticipate filing an IND application on PL-8177 as early as the second half of calendar 2017, followed by a first-in-man Phase 1 clinical trial.

 PL-8177 has demonstrated efficacy in preclinical models for autoimmune uveitis, inflammatory bowel disease and nephritis.
 Preclinical animal studies show PL-8177 suppresses the physiologic activity of inflammatory challenges, resulting in the reduction of a number of inflammatory cytokines.

-We have another synthetic peptide we developed, with the code name PL-8331, which is selective for both the melanocortin receptor-1 and melanocortin receptor-2.
-This peptide is under preclinical evaluation in ocular inflammatory models, and if results are acceptable, we will initiate preclinical activities to support Phase 1 studies in the second half of calendar 2017.
+We have another synthetic peptide we developed, with the code name PL-8331, which is selective for both the melanocortin receptor-1 and melanocortin receptor-5.
+This peptide is under preclinical evaluation in ocular inflammatory models, and we anticipate completing preclinical activities to support Phase 1 studies in the second half of calendar 2017.